-GRADE REPORTING
+GRADE REPORTING INFORMATION

-The following is a list of grades that may appear on a student's report card at the final printing for explanations of the assignments of each grade.
+All Reynoldsburg Schools, including all high school academies, will adhere to a Mastery Grading System.
+The following is a list of grades that may appear on a student's report card.

 Letter Mastery/Non - Mastery Explanation

-А Mastery 90% - 100%
+Α Mastery 90% - 100%

 College and Career Ready

-В Mastery 80% - 89% College and Career Ready
+В Mastery 80% - 89%

+College and Career Ready

 С Mastery 70% - 79%

-Additional coursework in the content may be required to be career and/or college ready
+Additional coursework in the content may be required to be career

+and/or college ready

 D Non-Mastery 60% - 69%

 It is recommended that the student retake the course

 F Non-Mastery 0% - 59%

 Student will need to retake the course

 I Non- Mastery Student has not completed the requirements of the course.

-Students in the 60%-69% range can choose to accept a D, but it is recommended that they retake the course in order to demonstrate mastery.
-Students in the 0%-59% range will be given the opportunity to repeat the course.
+Students in the 60%-69% range can choose to accept a D, but it is

+recommended that they retake the course in order to demonstrate mastery.

+Students in the 0%-59% range will be given the opportunity to repeat the

+course.
 Does not mean "Unsatisfactory."
-The student has work that has yet to be completed because of reasons such as illness.
-Does not count against the student in GPA calculations.
+The student has work that has yet

+to be completed because of reasons such as illness.
+Does not count against

+the student in GPA calculations.

 Pass/Fail Courses

-P Pass N/A If a student earns a P, it will not count in their GPA, but it will count as earned credit.
+Р N/A If a student earns a P, it will not count in their GPA, but it will count

+Pass as earned credit.

-F Fail N/A If a student earns an F, it will count in their GPA, and it will not count as earned credit.
+F N/A If a student earns an F, it will count in their GPA, and it will not count

+Fail as earned credit.